 Facing our infrastructure vulnerabilities

-Since William R. Forstchen published his apocalyptic novels based on the very real danger of complete destruction of our civilization as the result of the electromagnetic pulse (EMP) from a high-altitude explosion of a nuclear weapon and the more recent report by Ted Koppel about the vulnerability of our national electric power grid there is no longer any justification for knowledgeable experts to conceal the full extent of the real threats to Western civilization in general and the American way of life in particular.
+Since William R. Forstchen published his apocalyptic novels based on the very real danger of complete destruction of our civilization as the result of the electromagnetic pulse (EMP) from a high-altitude explosion of a nuclear weapon and the more recent reports about the vulnerability of our national electric power grid there is no longer any justification for knowledgeable experts to conceal the full extent of the real threats to Western civilization in general and the American way of life in particular.

-The electric power grid in the United States can be destroyed by a coordinated attack with easily obtained relatively primitive explosives while the electric power generating system can be destroyed with widely available malware such as the now famous stuxnet which crippled the centrifuges concentrating uranium in Iran.
+The electric power grid in the United States can be destroyed by a coordinated attack with easily obtained relatively primitive explosives while the electric power generating system can be destroyed with widely available malware.

 Harden our infrastructure and improve cybersecurity.
 Now!